How to Clean a Mattress at Home: Simple Steps for a Fresh Bed

 - 1 teaspoon mild detergent

 Lightly mist the stained area.
-Blot gently with a clean cloth.
+Do not drench it.
+Blot gently with a clean cloth until the stain begins to lift.

 Blood Stains

-Blot with cold water first.
-If needed, apply a small amount of hydrogen peroxide.
-It will bubble — that’s normal.
+Blot the area with cold water first.
+If the stain remains, apply a small amount of hydrogen peroxide.
+Bubbling is normal and means it is working.

 - Blot excess liquid immediately